Introduction

 HubSpot Payments

-HubSpot Payments is a native payment processing tool integrated seamlessly into HubSpot's renowned CRM platform.
-It is designed to streamline expenses through features that facilitate an efficient quote-to-cash cycle:
+HubSpot Payments is a payment processing tool integrated within HubSpot's CRM platform.
+It offers features designed to streamline the payment process:

-As of November 2023, HubSpot Payments charges a competitive 2.9% transaction fee for credit card payments and a modest 0.5% fee for ACH transactions, capped at $10.
-However, it's essential to note that effective June 20, 2024, the ACH fee will increase to 0.8%, with the same cap.
+As of November 2023, HubSpot Payments charges a 2.9% transaction fee for credit card payments and a 0.5% fee for ACH transactions, capped at $10.
+Effective June 20, 2024, the ACH fee will increase to 0.8%, with the same cap.
 Additionally, a platform fee of 0.5% per transaction applies after an initial 60-day waiver.

 Limitations of HubSpot Payments

-While HubSpot Payments excels in integration and usability, it does have certain limitations:
+While HubSpot Payments offers seamless integration and ease of use, it has certain limitations:

 QuickBooks Payments